 - opportunities to share your work with the group

 - opportunities to make deep and meaningful connections with other writers

 - the chance to dedicate an entire weekend to living the life of a writer who writes

 Here’s a peek at what we’ll be doing:

 Arrive between 5 and 8 p.m.
-Thursday night to settle in and enjoy dinner with the group, followed by a round or two of warm-up games (Balderdash or Taboo), and a Late Night Write in pjs for a couple hours.
+Thursday night to settle in and enjoy dinner with the group, followed by a round or two of warm-up games (Balderdash or Taboo), and a late-night write in PJs for a couple / few hours.

 We begin each morning with movement and inspiration.
-Choose a group walk before breakfast or sleep in and meet us at the table at 9 a.m.
+Choose a group walk or yoga before breakfast, or sleep in and meet us at the table at 9 a.m.
 This is where we discuss our goals and intentions for the day.
 Your presence is important for fostering a strong and successful group dynamic.
 There are plenty of opportunities for personal time throughout the day.

 By 10 a.m. we’re all washed, watered, fed, and ready to go.
 It’s my job to reign in your attention and keep you focused on your reason for being on retreat with us.
 If you slip easily into your work without my help, do so happily.
 If you need a little prodding, I’ll help you draw from our breakfast discussion to tease ideas and inspiration into the essential building blocks of the day’s writing.